convergint/.github/profile/README.md

-# Welcome to Convergit's GitHub
+# Welcome to Convergint's GitHub

 Welcome to the official GitHub organization for Convergint!
 We're excited to have you here.
 This is the central hub for all our open-source projects, collaborations, and community-driven initiatives.